MicrosoftDocs/azure-docs/articles/machine-learning/service/how-to-enable-data-collection.md

 [!INCLUDE [applies-to-skus](../../../includes/aml-applies-to-basic-enterprise-sku.md)]

 >[!IMPORTANT]
-> This SDK will be retired soon.
+> The Azure Machine Learning Monitoring SDK will be retired soon.
 The SDK is still appropriate for developers who monitor data drift in models.
 But most developers should use the simplified [data monitoring with Application Insights](https://docs.microsoft.com/azure/machine-learning/service/how-to-enable-app-insights).

 This article shows how to collect input model data from Azure Machine Learning.
 It also shows how to deploy the input data into Azure Kubernetes Cluster (AKS) and store the output data in Azure Blob storage.

-Once enabled, the data you collect helps you:
+Once collection is enabled, the data you collect helps you:

 * [Monitor data drifts](how-to-monitor-data-drift.md) as production data enters your model.